cvinding/api-intelrobotics/README.md

 # indeklima-api
-En RESTful API til vores webapplikation + mobilapplikation.
+A RESTful API for our simulation of a graduation project.
+* MVC inspired
-PHP 7+
+* PHP 7.2+
+* JSON API
+* JSON Web Token

+Created by Christian Vinding Rasmussen (@czvr0)